Fructose vs Glucose

 - On a average Americans consume 140lbs of high fructose sweeteners per year, of which 77lbs is high fructose corn syrup.

-edit Beneficial uses in the human body
+Beneficial uses in the human body

 Fructose is used in respiration to produce ATP and to build glycogen.
 It can also produce fat to store energy.